Droppers/HexEditorControl/README.md

 ### WriteableBitmap

 **Advantages**
- - CPU-based pixel rendering using WriteableBitmapEx is easy and fast, such as drawing non-aliased shapes.
+ - CPU-based pixel rendering using WriteableBitmapEx is easy and fast, such as drawing non-anti-aliased shapes.

 **Disavantages**
   - Drawing text is not straightforward, for this you need to pre-render glyphs with a predefined background color with for example GDI.
 When not pre-rendering with a background color, cleartype text will not be possible.